Social Determinants of Health: Impact Health and the Healthy Opportunities Pilot - WNC Health Policy Podcast Ep. 6

 The roots of our health are entangled in our everyday environment.
 Including factors such as our living environments, relationships, food, income, education, or communities, the non-medical domains that impact our health and wellbeing are called the Social Determinants of Health (SDOH).
 As public health workers look ‘upstream’ for ways to improve the health and wellbeing of our communities, addressing the SDOH is both effective and cheaper than ‘downstream’ health impacts like chronic illnesses.

 In North Carolina, public health workers identified a waiver that allows Medicaid funding to be directed towards SDOH programs.
 Currently manifesting across 3 regions of N.C., the Healthy Opportunities Pilots (HOP) is building organizational capacity, like funding for staff, for human service organizations that address the SDOH.
-To learn more about this innovative pilot, HPI Podcast host, Andrew Rainey, spoke with Dionne Greenlee-Jones, the HOP Senior Director of Innovation and Equity Development based in the WNC pilot, Impact Health.
+To learn more about this innovative pilot, HPI Podcast host, Andrew Rainey, spoke with Dionne Greenlee-Jones, Senior Director of Innovation and Equity Development for the WNC pilot’s Network Lead, Impact Health.

 Note: This podcast was originally recorded on November 1st of 2023, so many of the data and figures mentioned in the show have since changed/increased.
 You can view the updated information in this Impact Health/HOP slide show, which was presented on March 15 at the WNC HPI’s 2024 WNC Legislative Caucus event.